Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt1-instigation.md

 >
 > (TS//SAR-DR//OC) \[attachment: briefing.pdf]CL BY: OCA-SCA-CONTROL; REASON: 1.4(a,d); DECL: 75X1

-*"Fyu’s fury…"* It was exactly as bad as he’d feared.
+*"Fyu’s fury..."* It was exactly as bad as he’d feared.
 Worse, even.
 The attack was coming before Whitecrest was properly ready, and without Daar there to direct Stoneback’s Fangs things were shaved even closer to the skin.

 "Is... something the matter, Champion?"

 Genshi had been talking business with Father Eyun.
 One of Whitecrest’s unaugmented majority, but a skeptic of Regaari’s, Genshi had been soothing the younger male’s ruffled fur and reassuring him that a Champion’s loyalty was *always* to the Clan.

 The fact that Eyun felt he needed to question that rather proved for Genshi why his advancement had halted where it was.
-Still, right now - *especially* now - he needed every ally he could muster, and even then…
+Still, right now - *especially* now - he needed every ally he could muster, and even then...

-"...Brother…" Genshi sprang to his feet.
+"...Brother..."
+Genshi sprang to his feet.
 "I need you to deliver a message in person to Grandfather Kureya of Clan Highmountain.
 For his ears only."

 Eyun’s ears twitched into a bewildered posture for just a second, but he stood as well, listening intently.
 "Of course, Champion."